COVID-19 and your new baby

 - Wash your hands often.
 Wash your baby’s hands often too with soap and water.
 Don’t use hand gel on their hands.

-- Wear a face covering (mask) if you are going shopping or using public transport.
+- Wear a face mask if you feel sick or are coughing or sneezing

 - Don’t touch your face with your hands.